 Product structure file

-product structure is the bill of material.Production activity control
+Product structure is the bill of material.

-It is assigned a separate number or identifier used in reporting material and labor transactions.Production plan
+It is assigned a different number or identifier used in reporting material and labor transactions.

-program evaluation and review technique (PERT)
+Program evaluation and review technique (PERT)

-programmable logic controller (PLC)
+Programmable logic controller (PLC)

-A device USING programmed, custom instructions TO provide automated monitoring AND control functions BY evaluating a SET of inputs.
-Used TO automate complex functions IN machining, packaging, materials handling OR other applications.Projected available balance
+A device using programmed, custom instructions to provide automated monitoring and control functions by evaluating a set of inputs.
+It is used to automate complex functions in machining, packaging, materials handling, or other applications.

-Pseudo BOM IS an artificial grouping of items that facilitates planning.
+Pseudo BOM is an artificial grouping of items that facilitates planning.

-purchase to stock (PTS)
+Purchase to stock (PTS)

 Purchase to stock (PTS) is the demand response method where an end item or service part required as is for an expected customer order is purchased and stocked against a forecast.

-purchasing lead time
+Purchasing lead time

-Represents the process of determining the long range capacity needs of the business
+Represents the process of determining the long-range capacity needs of the business

-Schedule adherence is the ability of a work center to follow the work schedule which it has been assigned.Scheduled receipt
+Schedule adherence is the ability of a work center to follow the work schedule to which it has been assigned.

 Shop floor control

-Slack time is the amount of time by which the expected finish date precedes the due date
+Slack time is the amount of time by which the expected finish date precedes the due date.

-supply CHAIN management (SCM)
+Supply chain management (SCM)